-Convection in HadGEM3 is parameterised using a heavily altered form of the Gregory and Rowntree (1990) scheme.
-Modifications include representations of down-draughts (Gregory and Allen 1991), separate formulations of vertical convective momentum transport (CMT) for diagnosed shallow (Grant and Brown 1999), mid-level (Gregory et al. 1997) and deep (Stratton et al. 2009) convection and a closure based on convectively available potential energy (Fritsch and Chappell 1980).
-For diagnosed deep and mid-level convection, an ascending plume entrains environmental air at a rate ε at each vertical gridpoint z by where p and ρ are the pressure and density, g is gravity, p is the surface pressure and F is a user-modifiable scaling factor with a default value of 0.9.
-Note that F does not vary with height; changing F, as in this
+Convection in HadGEM3 is parametrized using a heavily altered form of the Gregory and Rowntree (1990) scheme.
+Modifications include representations of downdraughts (Gregory and Allen, 1991), separate formulations of vertical convective momentum transport (CMT) for diagnosed shallow (Grant and Brown, 1999), mid-level (Gregory et al., 1997) and deep (Stratton et al., 2009) convection and a closure based on convectively available potential energy (Fritsch and Chappell, 1980).
+For diagnosed deep and mid-level convection, an ascending plume entrains environmental air at a rate ε at each vertical grid point z by where p and ρ are the pressure and density, g is gravity, p{} is the surface pressure and F is a user-modifiable scaling factor with a default value of 0.9.
+Note that F does not vary with height; changing F, as in this study, scales the entrainment rate equally at all heights.
+Detrainment of air from diagnosed deep convective plumes is treated with a combination of mixing detrainment (δ_m) as a parcel ascends, which depends upon ε and inversely upon the environmental relative humidity, and forced detrainment (δ_f) due to the loss of buoyancy from the plume (Derbyshire et al., 2011).
+The maximum closure time-scale is a user-modifiable parameter and is often varied with horizontal resolution, but is reduced automatically in rare cases of exceptionally strong ascent (Walters et al., 2011).

-$$\epsilon(z) = 4.5F \frac{p(z)\rho(z)g(z)}{p^2} \tag{1}$$
+$$\epsilon(z) = 4.5F \frac{p(z)\rho(z)g(z)}{p^2},\tag{1}$$